Chart Color Schemes

 Household Composition

-Junee has a typical household mix, with a lower-than-average median household size
+Junee has a typical household mix, with a fairly typical median household size

-Family households constitute 67.2% of all households, including 24.8% couples with children, 28.1% couples without children, and 13.0% single parent families.
-Non-family households account for the remaining 32.8%, with lone person households at 29.8% and group households comprising 3.2%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.
+Family households account for 67.2% of all households, including 24.8% couples with children, 28.1% couples without children, and 13.0% single parent families.
+Non-family households constitute the remaining 32.8%, with lone person households at 29.8% and group households comprising 3.2%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households